-Earned income disregards and work expense are not applied and TANF assistance is exempt.
+Earned income disregards and work expenses are not applied and TANF assistance is exempt.

 All adult household members whose income is countable in the gross income test, who did not sign the application form, are required to sign an Interface Consent, Form 2179-EE, allowing DWSS to interface with other federal and state records for eligibility and income verification.

 The following table provides a guide to income levels and maximum payment amounts.
-A maximum payment is issued when there is no countable income.
+Maximum payment is issued when there is no countable income.